 Cheap Theatre Presents: Alter, A Storytelling Show

-Join us Saturday, April 19 for a one night only storytelling show on the theme, Altar.
+Saturday, April 19 a one night only storytelling show on the theme, Altar.

-We'll have performances sacred and profane, and maybe a sacrifice or two.
-Ordained performers are Leigh Herrick, Andre Heuer, Christy Moulton Perry, Richard Rousseau, Ward Rubrecht, and Gabriela Santiago.
+There were performances both sacred and profane, and a sacrifice or two.
+Ordained performers were Leigh Herrick, Andre Heuer, Christy Moulton Perry, Richard Rousseau, Ward Rubrecht, and Gabriela Santiago.

-The show is hosted by the ceremonial Erica Christ.
+The show was hosted by the ceremonial Erica Christ.

 You are invited to an all-day mega sampler of the Twin Cities' hottest storytelling events!